pkulchenko/ZeroBraneStudio/features.md

 Run it from any folder.
 No installation required.

 **Small**
-With the windows installation package being less than 4MB, it is one of the smallest if not _the smallest_ fully featured IDE.
+With the Windows and OSX installation packages being less than 5MB, it is one of the smallest if not _the smallest_ fully featured IDE.

 **Configurable**
 Tabs or spaces?
 2 or 4?
 As everyone has its own preferences, ZeroBrane Studio gives you _sensible defaults_ and a way to change them.